-The soul is NOT an actual point of light as depicted in the picture.
+The Soul is NOT an actual point of light as depicted in the picture.
 It is not even a representation.
-It is only an easier way to understand that the soul is not tangible / touchable / visible in the physical form.
-Non-physical meta-physical energy has no shapes or forms.
-The soul is energy, and it is conserved / contained within the brain.
-People attempt an impossible act of trying hard to "see" that point during meditation, and fail.
-Let's understand that the soul is a meta-physical energy, smaller than an atom, invisible through the naked eyes.
+It is only an easier way to understand that the Soul is not tangible / touchable / visible in the physical form.
+Non-physical meta-physical Energy has no shapes or forms.
+The Soul is Energy, and it is conserved / contained within the brain.
+Some people attempt an impossible act of trying hard to "see" that 'point of light' during meditation, and fail.
+Let's understand that the Soul is a meta-physical Energy, smaller than an atom, invisible through the naked eyes.
 It is indivisible.

 How to believe in this?

-We often talk about the mind, which is also invisible.
-We experience the mind each moment.
+We often talk about the Mind, which is also invisible.
+We experience the Mind each moment.
 Whenever we feel something, it's not the hands or legs that feel anything.
-It's the mind that feels.
+It's the Mind that feels.
 When you eat something you like, it's not your tongue, but YOU feeling nice.
 When you sit at a sea-shore, it's not your eyes, but YOU feeling peaceful.
-When you're alone, you may not be talking to someone else, but just thinking thoughts.
-If you can experience the presence of your mind (i.e. your thoughts / feelings), you have experienced yourself as the soul.
-Mind and soul are one and the same.
+When you're alone, you may not be talking to someone else, but just thinking Thoughts.
+If you can experience the presence of your Mind (i.e. your Thoughts / Feelings), you have experienced yourself as the Soul.
+Mind and Soul are one and the same - in terms of existence.

-Mind, Intellect, Personality Traits are all nothing but the energy, the thoughts, and the vibrations you carry and radiate around.
-A simple and nice Hindi word for personality traits is Sanskars.
-We think thoughts, we decide using the intellect, and that makes our personality, based on which we take actions.
-Our actions strengthen our existing thoughts, or negate them, or create new ones.
-Our thoughts become our sub-conscious beliefs over a period of time, and this is how the chain continues.
-So, the mind, intellect, and sanskars are not three different physical things, but one and the same thing i.e. the soul.
+Mind, Intellect, Personality Traits are all nothing but the Energy, the Thoughts, and the Vibrations you carry and radiate around.
+We think Thoughts, we decide using the Intellect, and that makes our Personality, based on which we take Actions.
+Our Actions strengthen our existing Thoughts, or negate them, or create new ones.
+Our Thoughts become our sub-conscious Beliefs over a period of time, and this is how the chain continues.

-Well, let's eat the other way round.
+Well, let's eat the other way around.
 Let's see what's the repercussion of not being aware of this.
-When you do not know that you are energy, the following things happen:
+When you do not know that you are Energy, the following things happen:

-(2) Since you consider yourself a physical body, you get bound by the limitation of looking at others' physical achievements.
-While it may be natural to want something that someone else possesses, pursuing it without being aware of your unlimited ability to create it abundantly into your own life makes you believe that the resources of this world are limited.
-This makes you competitive and, thus, negatively oriented in life.
-You are an eternally expanding being, eternally evolving.
+2. Since you consider yourself a physical body, you get bound by the limitation of looking at others' physical achievements, and consider those as your benchmarks.
+While it may be natural to want something that someone else possesses, pursuing it without being aware of your unlimited ability to create it abundantly into your own life makes you negatively focused on life.
+You forget that you are eternally expanding and evolving.

-(5) The fear of death is dominant and is the primary deep-rooted cause behind every negative emotion we experience in our day-to-day situations.
+5. The fear of death / perishing is dominant and is the primary deep-rooted cause behind every negative feeling human beings experience in their day-to-day situations.

-(8) When you consider yourself a physical body, you look at the world with the consciousness of it being physical, and since everything that is physical / touchable / tangible is perishable, it becomes natural for you to develop Lack Consciousness within yourself, thus, creating Competitiveness within you.
+8. When you consider yourself a physical body, you look at the world with the consciousness of it being physical, and since everything that is physical / touchable / tangible is perishable, it becomes natural for you to develop Lackful / Shortage Consciousness within yourself, thus, creating Competitiveness within you.
 You, thus, get busy competing with others, instead of realizing that you can abundantly create in your own life, irrespective of what's happening out there in the world.

 19 out of 20 people do not think their own Thoughts.
 They think the Thoughts that they believe others think, or the Thoughts that are merely more prolific.
 This is how one suppresses one's creative thinking.